gtca/single-cell-reading-list/README.md

 # Single-cell reading list

 A curated selection of blog posts on single-cell data analysis.
+This list is a (constant) work in progress.

+The creation of this list was inspired by [Gopher Reading List](https://github.com/enocom/gopher-reading-list).

 ## Start here